Christina McKinney: Development

 While vacationing in the United States, Ashley Jensen auditioned for multiple television projects as part of the pilot season at the suggestion of her talent agent.
 She was attracted to Ugly Betty for its comedy and treatment of more serious subject matters such as body issues.
 Since Christina was developed as "a fast-talking New Yorker", Jenson mimicked a New York accent for her audition.
 However, the casting agents encouraged Jensen to use her natural Scottish accent instead, leading to the character being rewritten as a British immigrant.
-Before receiving the part, Jensen did screen test and met with the show's producer Salma Hayek.
+Before receiving the part, Jensen did a screen test and met with the show's producer Salma Hayek.
 According to The Independent, Jensen's performance as Maggie Jacobs on the British sitcom Extras helped her to secure the role on Ugly Betty.
 Jensen moved to Los Angeles after the pilot episode was filmed, though her husband Terence Beesley was unable to come with her until later.

 According to Robert Lloyd of the Los Angeles Times, Christina had fewer lines than the other main characters during the show's first season.
 Lloyd described Jensen as taking on the "difficult and thankless role [of] the best friend", who is frequently relegated to providing exposition and advice.
 Jensen left Ugly Betty at the end of its third season, despite denying reports in January 2009.
 After the show moved to New York City for its fourth season, Jensen chose to remain in Los Angeles.
 When discussing her departure, Jensen explained "they didn't quite know what to do with my character", and she wanted to pursue other projects.
 The show's executive producer Silvio Horta said Jensen would return for future episodes.